 With the contamination of our soil, water and air (described above), comes the spread of illness and bacteria.
 We catch E. coli from eating contaminated red meat – it’s the top cause of bloody diarrhea.
 The young, elderly, and already unwell people, can become very ill or even die from E. coli.
 But, by being vegan you avoid the risk of E. coli infection.

 Salmonella food poisoning is related to E. coli.
 People most commonly catch it from contact with raw eggs, or raw chicken meat (from poultry infected with salmonella).
 Veganism means you’ve eliminated the risk of getting it.

 Let’s also talk about ‘mad cow disease’.
 It’s fatal, it’s a non-treatable disease.
 You definitely don’t want to catch this one.
 The disease is uncommon in developed countries such as the UK, but it does still exist!
 One way to ensure you don’t get the human version of it (Creutzfeldt-Jakob disease) is by avoiding animals infected with mad cow disease.

 Lastly, antibiotics.
 Livestock are given them, which can then lead to bacterial resistance.
 They are heavily overused in order to increase profit.
 Many of the antibiotics used to treat human infections are also used in animals reared for meat.
 The more you consume meat, the greater the risk of exposure to resistant bacteria and the gene mutation that causes it.
 The resistant gene MCR-1 (a mutation from antibiotic Colistin, used to fatten pigs up) was discovered in 15% meat samples and 21% animals tested 2011-2014.

 So there we have it.
-We sped through it in brief but found many reasons why consuming meat and dairy is NOT the right thing to do.
+I sped through it in brief but found many reasons why consuming meat and dairy is NOT the right thing to do.
 The devastation caused is just not worth the justification – unnecessary meals.
 There are many studies to objectively support the points raised above, with more ongoing research to fact-find too.